 The Decarceration Project fights to make pre-trial detention, commonly referred to as bail, obsolete.
 Our system’s over-reliance on incarceration ruins lives.
 Pre-trial incarceration of even a few days has disastrous consequences: people can lose their jobs, homes, benefits, children, and even their lives.
 At a minimum, people lose time with–and connection to–their families and communities, prompting many to plead guilty to crimes they did not commit, just to get out of jail.

 In addition to providing litigation support to trial staff, the Decarceration Project also runs several separate initiatives aimed at reducing the Rikers population.
-Housed in the Project is the Time Saved Campaign, which provides assistance to sentenced people who have had their sentences calculated incorrectly, and the Women’s Pretrial Release Initiative, a collaboration between The Legal Aid Society and Fedcap focused on getting cis- and trans-women off of Rikers Island.
+Housed in the Project is the Women’s Pretrial Release Initiative, a collaboration between The Legal Aid Society and Fedcap focused on getting cis- and trans-women off of Rikers Island.